Sirius Black: Character background

 Sirius ran away from home at the age of sixteen and took refuge with James and his parents.
 His outraged mother burned his name off the family tree.
-Sirius' Uncle Alphard left him a large inheritance, causing Sirius' mother to also remove Alphard's name.
+Sirius's Uncle Alphard left him a large inheritance, causing Sirius's mother to also remove Alphard's name.
 He was left financially independent by his uncle's generous bequest.
 After leaving school, Sirius fought against Voldemort, eventually joining the Order of the Phoenix.
 He remained close friends with James and eventually attended James and Lily Evans' (now Lily Potter) wedding as their best man.
 When their son, Harry, was born, Lily and James named Sirius as Harry's godfather.

 When the Potters became aware that Harry was Voldemort's specific target, Albus Dumbledore advised them to go into hiding using the Fidelius Charm, a highly complex spell allowing a secret to be concealed within another person.
 Trusting Sirius above all of their other friends, Lily and James wanted him to be their Secret Keeper.
 Sirius, however, worried that Voldemort would immediately suspect him of being the Potters' Secret Keeper and would target him; so he convinced the Potters to reassign Pettigrew as their Secret Keeper because he did not believe Voldemort would ever suspect a "weak, talentless thing" like Pettigrew.
 As it turned out, Pettigrew was Voldemort's spy within the Order.
 He betrayed the Potters to Voldemort, who subsequently tracked them down and murdered them.

 After giving his motorbike to Hagrid so that Hagrid could deliver Harry to the Dursleys, Sirius then tracked down Pettigrew, determined to kill him in revenge.
 However, Pettigrew outwitted him: confronted by Sirius on a city street, he created an explosion, faking his own death (leaving a severed finger behind as evidence) and killing twelve Muggles in the process.
-Sirius was arrested, accused of murdering Pettigrew and the muggles and of serving Voldemort, and was promptly thrown in prison by Barty Crouch, Sr. without receiving a trial.
+Sirius was arrested, accused of murdering Pettigrew and the Muggles and of serving Voldemort, and was promptly thrown in prison by Barty Crouch, Sr. without receiving a trial.
 He spent the next twelve years in Azkaban, brooding over his friends' deaths and obsessing over Pettigrew's betrayal.
-Sirius states that unlike most other Azkaban prisoners (who often became insane during their terms of imprisonment), he was able to keep his sanity because he knew he was innocent, and also used his Animagus form to ward off the Dementors, who are unable to perceive unsophisticated canine minds.
+Sirius states that, unlike most other Azkaban prisoners (who often became insane during their terms of imprisonment), he was able to keep his sanity because he knew he was innocent, and also used his Animagus form to ward off the Dementors, who are unable to perceive unsophisticated canine minds.